 Here’s how they work:

-- Choose a Repair Facility– Automakers prefer you keep to their network of dealers and service facilities.
-But third-party providers, like Endurance, allow you to take your car to any certified mechanic or repair shop that you trust.
+- Choose a Repair Facility – Automakers prefer you keep to their network of dealers and service facilities.
+But third-party providers, like Endurance, allow you to take your car to any certified mechanic or repair shop you trust.

 - Pay the Deductible (if applicable) – Some contracts may or may not have a deductible.
 This is typically paid at the end of the repair after your car is back in your possession.